Watchdog blurts out hipster poetry

 'Gastropub tousled'

-But people on Twitter had begun exchanging some of the strange text that had appeared on the watchdog's website, alongside the regulator's strategy in the higher education marketplace.
+But the higher education policy website, Wonkhe, had spotted some strange text buried away on the watchdog's website, alongside the regulator's strategy in the higher education marketplace.

-There were lines such as "Mumblecore mixtape tofu tote bag", "chillwave occupy bicycle rights" and "biodiesel unicorn".
+This prompted debate on Twitter about what the regulator meant by phrases on its website such as "Mumblecore mixtape tofu tote bag", "chillwave occupy bicycle rights" and "biodiesel unicorn".

 Other touchstones of hipster life - "trust funds" and "craft beer" were interspersed with the name of that epicentre of London pretension, Shoreditch.